 If you press the Delete Broken Assignments button, Panorama will delete the old fields from the relation.
 This is the same as opening the blueprint and deleting these lines yourself.
 I’ll go ahead and do that.

 With the broken field removed, the error message goes away.
 However, we also removed the formula that transferred the data from the Town field in the second database.
-It might have been better to edit the blueprint so that the make this change, but the fix is simple enough – just click on the blank source area and type in the formula again.
+It might have been better to edit the blueprint to the make this change, but the fix is simple enough – just click on the blank source area and type in the formula again.

 The relation is now fixed up and ready to go with the new field name.